dyeramosu/AC215_snapnutrition/README.md

 **Preprocess container**
-- This container has code that allows you to define data preprocessing pipelines, and build batches to pad out your image sets.
+- This container has code that allows you to define data preprocessing pipelines, and build batches to increase the size of your image datasets and make them more robust to variations in image quality.

 (1) `src/image_prep/pipelines`
       - This contains yaml files that define preprocessing pipelines.
 Check src/image_prep/src/function_registry.py to see which functions are available and their parameters.
+A preprocessing pipeline is a series of skimage transformations and parameters
       - pipelines are referenced later in batch_definition files which are used to actually run the preprocessing

 (2) `src/image_prep/batch_definitions`